 Eurasian Eagle Owl

-Arguably, the world’s largest owl with a wing span of 160-188cm and the female weighing up to 4.2kg.
+Arguably, this is one of the world’s largest owls with a wingspan of 5 - 6 ft and the female weighing up to 4.2kg.
 Its size, ear-tufts and bright orange eyes make it an easily identifiable bird.

 It now lives and breeds successfully in the UK after becoming extinct for several centuries.
 The World Owl Trust has recently changed its status on this owl regarding it as a British species due to fossil evidence proving it was once a native species.

-At the moment this is controversial, because Eurasian Eagle Owls do not like to share hunting grounds it may become a threat some of our smaller birds of prey.
+At the moment this is controversial, because Eurasian Eagle Owls do not like to share hunting grounds, so it may become a threat to some of our smaller birds of prey.